 The mlpack community stays in touch in real-time via several chat services that are all linked together thanks to the Matrix project.
 You can choose any of the services below and will be able to communicate with anyone who is using any of the other services (assuming that the inter-service bridges are correctly operating).

-IRC via freenode: #mlpack; you can use webchat (the link), or set up an account on freenode and use a client of your choice.
+IRC via libera.chat: #mlpack; you can use webchat (the link) and specify the channel #mlpack, or set up an account on libera.chat and use a client of your choice.

 mlpack/mlpack; you will need a Github account to join.

-On the first and third Thursday of every month, at 1800 UTC on Thursdays, we have casual video meetups with no particular agenda.
+On the first and third Friday of every month, at 1700 UTC on Fridays, we have casual video meetups with no particular agenda.
 Feel free to join up!
 We often talk about code changes that we are working on, issues people are having with mlpack, general design direction, and whatever else might be on our mind.
 We use this Zoom room.
 For security, we use a password for the meeting to keep malicious bots out; the password is simple---it's just the name of the library (in all lowercase).

 Blog for mlpack development and updates and blog posts.
 Read More →